metavalent/metavalent.github.io/_drafts/2021-06-25-17-35-39-And-The-Blind-Shall-See.md

 ---
+title: And The Blind Shall See
+author: metavalent
+layout: post
+published: true
+comments: true
+categories: metavalent
+tags: metavalent
 created: 2021-06-25T17:35:39-10:00
-modified: 2021-06-25T17:38:59-10:00
+modified: 2021-06-25T17:40:28-10:00
-title: '## A blind man can perceive objects after a gene from algae was added to his eye'''
 ---

+"A blind man can perceive objects after a gene from algae was added to his eyes."

 > Researchers are trying to genetically reengineer people’s retinas to restore vision.